NativeScript/docs/README.md

 ---

 This repository holds the source for the **latest** version of our docs.
-The theme and general functionality is being built in a different repo, this repo is purely focused on the content.

 ## Goals